+Check out podcast 69 about John H. Fritz at usdf. podbean.com.
 Fritz, who earned his eventing and dressage judge's licenses in the 1950s, served the American Horse Shows Association (now the United States Equestrian Federation) for more than 40 years.
 In the 1960s, when the AHSA formed dressage and eventing committees to establish rules and competitions, Fritz was a member of each and chaired both.
 He also later became an FEI judge, and he was a member of the eventing ground jury at the 1984 Los Angeles Olympics and at the 1987 Pan American Games in Indianapolis.

-In the early 1970s, Fritz helped to found the Eastern States Dressage and Combined Training Association and the Delaware Valley Combined Training Association, both of which went on to become USDF charter group-
+In the early 1970s, Fritz helped to found the Eastern States Dressage and Combined Training Association and the Delaware Valley Combined Training Association, both of which went on to become USDF charter groupmember organizations (GMOs).

-Members of these and other regional and local dressage clubs, frustion to dressage by the AHSA, wanted tion.
+Members of these and other regional and local dressage clubs, frustrated at what they saw as lack of attention to dressage by the AHSA, wanted to create a national dressage organiza-

+Elastic inserts, full reins & more!
+With the second secon tion.
 Fritz, not surprisingly, was called on to help, and he attended the founding meeting of the USDF in Lincoln, NE, in 1973, where meeting organizer Lowell Boomer recruited him to serve as chair and keeper of order.

 The delegates from the clubs who attended the USDF founding meeting were a "polyglot group," the late former USDF president and 2002 USDF Lifetime Achievement Award recipient Lazelle Knocke recalled in a 2003 interview with USDF Connection.
 "There was no common thread except, 'How can we get a national [organization] off the ground?'
 So you needed someone who with humor, and yet with authority, could make it work.
 So Lowell turned to Jack Fritz.
 He was at that time a college dean, so he was used to handling unruly folks.
 He got us all together."

 Fritz was also a strong supporter of young equestrians.
-In 1967, he and co-founder Robert E. Cacchione-the latter of whom was a student of Fritz's
+In 1967, he and co-founder Robert E. Cacchione-the latter of whom was a student of Fritz's historical connection at the time-created Fairleigh Dickinson University's riding program.
+Together they also launched the Intercollegiate Horse Show Association, which today has almost 400 member colleges in 45 states and Canada.